Bioflora/BstaceiPhylogeography/ENM/README.md

-# ENM, niche breath, overlap and Bioclimatic analysis
+# ENM, niche breadth, overlap, and Bioclimatic analysis

-In this section you can find the scripts and input data for the environmental niche analysis.
+In this section, you can find the scripts and input data for the environmental niche analysis.

 > This repository contains data and instructions to run scripts used in different analyses of *Brachypodium stacei* data included in the paper:
 >